superman cooks

 • PARMESAN CHEESE: freshly grated Parmesan cheese

-• CANNED PUMPKIN: pumpkin puree
+• CANNED PUMPKIN: use pumpkin purée (not pie filling)

 *see recipe card for quantities.